keras-team/keras-io/guides/md/keras_hub/serving_with_vllm.md

 instead of falling back to something slower or wrong: the serving wrapper counts how many attention layers dispatched to the paged kernel, and raises if that does not match the number of transformer layers.

-Two limits are worth knowing before you plan around this.
-Only `CausalLM` presets are served, since this integration targets autoregressive text generation.
-And vision-language models are not supported: the attention path does not currently accept the custom mask a bidirectional image encoder needs.

 ---
 ## Next steps